mathisbot/opengl-fps/README.md

 <a name="about-sdl2"></a>

 #### Context

+The best-known are DirectX, Vulkan and OpenGL.
+Although OpenGL is the most widely-used and is the easiest to learn, it was created in 1992 and has not been designed for the capabilities of today's graphics cards.
+Vulkan is the successor to OpenGL, more powerful and better suited to today's machines.

 The first question to ask is: how do you display elements on screen?
 As the display is connected directly to the GPU, you need to ask the graphics drivers politely.
 This is usually done via standardized languages called specifications.
 Their implementation is the responsibility of the card manufacturer.

 The best-known are DirectX, Vulkan and OpenGL.
-Although Vulkan is the most recent and was specifically designed for optimization, taking into account recent technological advances, OpenGL remains the most widely used, open-source and, above all, the easiest to learn.
+Even though Vulkan is the most recent, the most optimized and the most adapted to current technologies, it requires a great deal of time and energy to operate.
+OpenGL is much easier to learn and use, making it suitable for a development team consisting of one person developing in their spare time.
+And OpenGL is still sufficiently well optimized.

 > OpenGL® is the most widely adopted 2D and 3D graphics API in the industry, bringing thousands of applications to a wide variety of computer platforms.
 It is window-system and operating-system independent as well as network-transparent.
 OpenGL enables developers of software for PC, workstation, and supercomputing hardware to create high-performance, visually compelling graphics software application